turbot/steampipe-mcp/README.md

   - Represents the current state of the Steampipe connection
   - Properties include:
     - connection_string: The current database connection string
-    - source: The type of connection (steampipe, connection_string, etc.)
     - status: The connection state (connected/disconnected)

 This resource enables AI tools to check and verify the connection status to your Steampipe instance.